Please change to our global website

 Some people find it useful to practice relaxation techniques such as deep breathing, meditation, or visualisation.

 These methods can help manage anxiety symptoms like increased heart rate and sweating.
+Some passengers may also experience motion sickness during turbulence, so consider remedies if you are prone to it.
 During the flight, focus on steady, deep breaths to maintain calmness.
+Using ground-based grounding techniques, such as focusing on your senses or physical sensations, can also help reduce anxiety.

 More importantly, if you can positively think about turbulence, rather than try to ignore it, it really does help remove fear of air turbulence.